-WATUAGA COUNTY, N.C. - A North Carolina district attorney said a deputy was justified in the fatal shooting of a man who had attacked him in March.
+WATUAGA COUNTY, N.C. - A North Carolina district attorney said in July a deputy was justified in the fatal shooting of a man who had attacked him in March.

-Watauga County District Attorney Seth Banks said in a statement released on Thursday that it was necessary for Deputy Adam Gragg to use deadly force in self-defense in the shooting on March 30.
+Watauga County District Attorney Seth Banks said in a statement that it was necessary for Deputy Adam Gragg to use deadly force in self-defense in the shooting on March 30.

 The Watauga County Sheriff's Office said when Gragg spotted a suspect in some attempted break-ins east of Boone, 22-year-old Andrew John Mason attacked him.
 According to Banks, Mason knocked a stun gun out of Gragg's hand and began hitting the deputy him in the face and kicking him.